 Fresh mustard leaves, flower buds, and stems can be used in a variety of cuisines all over Asia and in Eastern Europe.

 Before cooking, wash its leaves thoroughly in clean running water to remove sand and soil, and then rinse in saline water for about 30 minutes in order to remove surface dirt, and any insecticide residues.
 Trim away thick petioles and stems.

 Fresh tender mustard greens can be eaten raw in salads and can be juiced with other greens and vegetables.

-As in spinach, reheating of mustard green leftovers too may cause conversion of nitrates to nitrites and nitrosamines by certain bacteria that thrive on prepared nitrate-rich foods.
-These poisonous compounds may be harmful to health.
+As in spinach, reheating mustard green leftovers may cause the conversion of nitrates to nitrites and nitrosamines by certain bacteria that thrive on prepared nitrate-rich foods.
+These toxic compounds may be harmful to health.

-High phytate and dietary fiber content in the mustard greens may interfere with the bioavailability of iron, calcium and magnesium.
+High phytate and dietary fiber content in mustard greens may interfere with the bioavailability of iron, calcium, and magnesium.

-Mustards contain oxalic acid, a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-It is therefore, people with known oxalate urinary tract stones are advised to avoid eating vegetables belonging to Brassica family.
+Mustards contain oxalic acid, a naturally occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+It is, therefore, people with known oxalate urinary tract stones are encouraged to avoid eating vegetables belonging to the Brassica family.